Residential Real Estate

 - Zillow Home Value Index: Zillow Real Estate (All Homes - SFR, Condo/Co-op; San Francisco County)

 - Zillow Rent Index (Quarterly Average): Zillow Real Estate (All Homes - Multifamily, SFR, Condo/Co-op; San Francisco County)

 - Number of Units in Buildings with New Permits: United States Department of Housing and Urban Development

-Please click first on the chart above and then on the “Download” button in the bottom right corner of the visualization to view and download the data displayed in the chart.
+Please click first on the three-dot button in the upper-right corner of the visualization above and then on the “Export Data” to view and download the data displayed in the chart.